Benson-Genomics-Lab/IRF/README.md

 - [IRF Online](#irf-online)
 - [What's New](#whats-new)

+## Purpose ##
+An inverted repeat (IR) consists of two arms (or stems) of similar DNA or RNA—with one inverted and complemented relative to the other—adjacent to a central, usually nonhomologous, spacer sequence.
+Smaller IRs stems are typically found in mRNA sequences where they create stem-loop or hairpin structures as the complementary stems form base pairs.
+Larger IRs are found in genomic sequence as in the human Y-chromosome, as detailed in the reference below.
+IRs are also found at the boundaries of transposable elements.

+This program detects approximate inverted repeats.
+It can be tuned, using the parameters, to target different stem lengths, different spacer lengths, and different degrees of approximation.
+It allows GT pairing, which occurs in RNA stem-loops.
+It also allows detection of mirror repeats (where the stems are inverted, but not complemented).

+In order to use the program, the user submits a sequence in FASTA format.
+The output consists of two files: a repeat table file and an alignment file.
+The repeat table, viewable in a web browser, contains information about each repeat, including its location, size, and nucleotide content.
+Clicking on the location indices in one of the table entries opens a second browser page that shows an alignment of the stems to each other.

+This material is based upon work supported by the National Science Foundation under Grant No. DBI-0413462.

 ## Reference ##
 P. E. Warburton, J. Giordano, F. Cheung, Y. Gelfand and G. Benson.
 **Inverted Repeat Structure of the Human Genome: